KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 };
 ```

-Meantime, per proper input events, swapchain recreation will be triggered, where:
+And swapchain will be recreated if the display mode changes, where:

 ```cpp
 if (isRecreate)